 The Clinical Counseling Psychology program offers up to 5 Graduate Fellowships annually to students who have strong academic records.
 Tuition waivers are granted for 30 credits.
 Fellowship opportunities are available to new and returning counseling psychology graduate students.
 Graduate fellows work closely with a Clinical Counseling Psychology program faculty member for two semesters on advanced psychological research.
 Please check the Clinical Counseling Psychology program's website for more details:

 http://graduate.assumption.edu/counseling-psychology/masters.

 Candidates need to apply by letter to Dr. Regina Kuersten-Hogan by the established deadline.
-E-mail: doerfler@assumption.edu.

 Assistantships: